 A year ago we strived to make everything perfect.
 Now we embrace the imperfection of our daily lives.

 A year ago we were a couple of guys stuck in Dayton, Ohio.
-Now we’re traveling the country on a 33-city meetup tour and meeting the most amazing people we’ve ever met.
-We’ve given away hundreds of free hugs on this tour so far.
+Now we’re traveling the country on a our first book tour and meeting the most amazing people we’ve ever met, dishing out hundreds of free hugs in the process.

 A year ago there was a considerable amount of discontent in our lives.
 Now we’re happy, and when we look in the rearview mirror, everything is different.

-We aren’t trying to impress you with our “accomplishments.”
-Rather, we want to impress upon you the power of a year.
+Now, we aren’t trying to impress you with our “accomplishments;” rather, we want to impress upon you the power of a year.
 As human beings, we often overestimate what we can accomplish in a short period of time (e.g., six-pack abs in two weeks), but we drastically underestimate what we can accomplish in a year or two.

 Most of the above mentioned “accomplishments” weren’t goals we developed at the beginning of the year.
 They just happened, organically, as we worked hard to add value to other peoples lives.
 Thus, we discovered that when we add value to other people’s lives, everything else tends to fall into place.

-The big life changes don’t happen over night.
-Give yourself some time.
-Put in a lot of effort and keep at it.
+The big life changes don’t happen overnight: Give yourself some time.
+Put in the necessary effort.
+Keep at it.
 You’ll be surprised with what can happen in a year.